 YouTube — Upload to YouTube and be sure it is optimized with a URL in the description, a catchy title and your call to action.
 You should also add an overlay with a link to your landing page.

-Facebook — Share on your Facebook page in a status update with a clear call to action.
-Then use Promoted Posts and Page Post Ads to push additional traffic to your offer.
+Facebook/Instagram — Share on your Facebook and Instagram pages in a status update with a clear call to action.
+Then boost each post to push additional traffic to your offer.

-Twitter — Tweet your YouTube link and a link to your landing page.
+Twitter — Tweet the link to your landing page.

 LinkedIn — Post on your profile page and in an update.